 PECO's natural gas procurement plan is reviewed and approved annually on a prospective basis by the PAPUC.
 PECO's counterparty credit risk under its natural gas supply and asset management agreements is mitigated by its ability to recover its natural gas costs through the PGC, which allows PECO to adjust rates quarterly to reflect realized natural gas prices.
 PECO does not obtain collateral from suppliers under its natural gas supply and asset management agreements.
-As of June 30, 2013, PECO had immaterial credit exposure under its natural gas supply and asset management agreements with investment grade suppliers.
+As of September 30, 2013, PECO had credit exposure of \$9 million under its natural gas supply and asset management agreements with investment grade suppliers.